Table of Contents

 This Management Style is best suited for teams that need strong guidance but are still cultivating their skills and confidence.

 Become the mentor every future leader needs.
-Sign up for our ILM Level 5 Diploma in Effective Coaching and Mentoring and inspire unparalleled growth!
+Sign up for the ILM Level 5 Diploma in Effective Coaching and Mentoring and inspire unparalleled growth!

 The Democratic Management Style, also known as participative leadership, involves the team in decision-making.
 Everyone is encouraged to share ideas, give feedback, and be part of shaping plans.
 While the manager still makes the final call, the process is collaborative and open.